1dv611-softhouse/softhouse/README.md

 ## ⚙️ Testing

-To runt the unit tests type the following command.
+To run the unit tests type the following command.

 ```bash
 npm run test